scrs-msu/scrsreport/README.md

 Why bookdown?
 =============

 Several generations of SCRS research assistants have developed and maintained several templates for a good-looking statistical report.
 The LaTeX style file was first created by Michael Lerch in 2015.
 In 2017, Kenneth Flagg and Jordan Schupbach created two sets of templates for R Markdown documents, one for PDF compilation and another for HTML compilation.
 Since then, Flagg and Tan Tran have refined and updated the templates to reflect changes in SCRS' support grant, SCRS logos, and the periods when SCRS had a co-director and an assistant director.
 As of September 2019, there were three separate report templates in the [Box Templates and Tools folder (internal link)](https://montana.app.box.com/folder/49004143798), making it tedious to use, train, and modify when needed.
 Also, reverting a report originally written for one format to another format is not simple because of the difference in the source file (LaTeX knitr vs. R Markdown).
 Moreover, since 2018, SCRS decided to offer an HTML version of draft reports to clients instead of PDF because of its many benefits, such as it can display visualizations without the limit of a paper, it is easier for the clients to re-use figures and R codes.
 However, R Markdown has many shortcomings and annoying bugs when writing professional documents (figure referencing, equations, citations, etc.).
+Many of these limitations were alleviated by the inclusion of a Word DOCX version in January 2020, which can produce documents that meet accessibility standards and do not have the issue with figures floating to the top of the page.

 [bookdown](https://bookdown.org/) is an [open-source project](https://github.com/rstudio/bookdown) that is built on R, Markdown, and pandoc by [Yihui Xie](https://yihui.name/).
 It aims to facilitate writing professional documents with the ability to compile one source file to multiple output formats (PDF, HTML, EPUB, Word, etc.).
 The strengths of bookdown that suits the purpose of a SCRS HTML report include, but not limited to: